Enabling Next Generation Dark Energy and Epoch of Reionization Radio Observatories with the MOFF Correlator: Software holography/A-transpose

-Recent papers by \citet{MoralesSoftHol} and \citet{Bhatnagar:2008p3407} have introduced the software holography approach for analyzing interferometric radio data.
-This work extends the optimal map making approach widely used for the analysis of CMB data \citep{Tegmark:1997p2009,Tegmark:1997p2012} to interferometric data sets. \citet{Bhatnagar:2008p3407} have shown software holography achieves an order-of-magnitude increase in dynamic range for VLA imaging of crowded fields, and even more impressively thermal noise limited residuals of widefield polarimetric measurements (Bhatnagar, private communication).
+Recent papers by \citet{MoralesSoftHol} and \citet{Bhatnagar:2008p3407} have introduced the software holography/A-transpose approach for analyzing interferometric radio data.
+These extend the optimal map making formalism widely used for the analysis of CMB data \citep{Tegmark:1997p2009,Tegmark:1997p2012} to interferometric data sets. \citet{Bhatnagar:2008p3407} have shown software holography achieves an order-of-magnitude increase in dynamic range for VLA imaging of crowded fields, and even more impressively thermal noise limited residuals of widefield polarimetric measurements (Bhatnagar, private communication).

-While a full review of software holography is beyond the scope of this paper, software holography can be conceptualized as changing from gridding visibilities to the \uv-plane with spatial delta-functions (convolved with anti-aliasing filters) to gridding with the holographic antenna power patterns.
+While a full review of software holography is beyond the scope of this paper, software holography can be conceptualized as changing the post-correlation processing step of gridding visibilities to the \uv-plane from using spatial delta-functions (convolved with anti-aliasing kernels) to gridding with the holographic antenna power patterns.

 Mathematically the instrumental measurement of the visibilities---what the interferometer sees---can be written as